 Would you be able to shed some light on what minimalism means in other areas of life, outside of those tangible physical items?

 I read a lot of stories of how people got into minimalism and I think intentionality is the keyword here.
-Again like my definition, it’s the intentional of promotion of what you most value.
+Again like my definition, minimalism is the intentional promotion of what you most value.

 Some people find intentionality in one thing which leads to different things.

 For example, Courtney Carver first became intentional about the food she was eating, which then led her into questioning her schedule and then eventually her possessions.

 I came at it from the opposite side.
 For me, at first, it was about physical possessions.
 But as I began becoming intentional about the things I owned, I also started questioning how I was spending my time and what things I had loaded into my schedule.

 I became more intentional about my health, which then led to being more intentional about the food I was eating.
 There are so many ways minimalism can impact your life.

 I know some people talk about intentionality in relationships—which is important if you need to cut out people in your life for any specific reason.
 But I never felt like that was an area that I wrestled with.
 I didn’t have many if any unhealthy relationships leading into minimalism.
 Everyone’s journey is different.

 What do you think holds people back on embarking on this journey towards intentionality?

 I think that the main thing that keeps most people embarking on the mindset is that they’ve never even been introduced to the idea of intentionality.
 Or they’ve never really considered the full weight of how it would impact their lives.